Military Science Program

 Approval of Professor of Military Science.

-Completion of MSCI 4110 or approval of Professor Military Science.
+MSCI 4110 or approval of Professor of Military Science.

 Approval of Professor of Military Science.